-To be considered for transfer admission for Fall 2014:
+To be considered for transfer admission

 While academic preparation is the primary criterion used in the admissions review process, we consider other nonacademic secondary factors that may contribute to the strength of an application, including demonstrated leadership, extracurricular involvement, special talent, personal statement, recommendations, or adding a diverse dimension to our campus community.

 A student who holds one bachelor's degree may be admitted to the university to earn a second bachelor's degree.
 Each applicant must complete the UW System application and have one official transcript sent from each university attended.
 Questions about earning a second bachelor's degree at UW-La Crosse should be directed to the Transfer Admissions Office.
 If you have been admitted as a second degree student, please visit the admitted second degree student page.

 NOTE: UWL does not have an application deadline.
 When we have reached the maximum number of students we can enroll for a given term, admission will close.
 We recommend that you apply for admission as soon as possible.

 What We Need:

 When will you receive an admissions decision?

 Once we have received all the materials required for your application, you will receive an admission decision in two to four weeks via USPS.
 You can also track your application status online through WINGS.
 Access information will be sent to students after they submit an application.

 If you have been admitted as a new transfer student to UW-La Crosse, visit the admitted transfer student page.